 The last two weeks of May will be one of the slowest times of the year.
 Avoid the first week of May since that is when Golden Week in Japan will be happening, which is one of the busiest times of the year.

-Make sure to check out “When Should You Visit Tokyo Disney Resort” for more detailed information.
+Check out “When Should You Visit Tokyo Disney Resort” for more detailed information.

 7. Visit on rainy days reduces the crowds